Hafetz Haim: History

 The land on which Hafetz Haim was established was purchased by the Jewish National Fund.
-The land had traditionally belonged to the Palestinian village of Al-Mukhayzin.
+The land was located near the Palestinian village of Al-Mukhayzin.

 The first Jewish settlement was established there on 15 August 1937 as part of the tower and stockade movement.
 It was named Sha'ar HaNegev, "Gate of the Negev", and then Kfar Szold, "Szold Village" (after Henrietta Szold).
 However, on 13 November 1942 the community moved to the Finger of the Galilee, where they established a new kibbutz, also called Kfar Szold.

 On 25 April 1944 a new kibbutz was established.
 The founders were religious pioneers from Germany and members of the Ezra youth movement and Agudat Yisrael who had been preparing near Kfar Saba.
 It was the first village founded by Poalei Agudat Yisrael and was named after rabbi Yisrael Meir Kagan, who was also known as the Hafetz Haim after one of his famous works with the title “Chofetz Chaim”, trans.
 Desirer of Life.